Varunfullstack/vxg-test-backend/README.md

 - express (typescript)
 - typeorm (ORM for mysql)
-- dotenv (for environment variables)
 - cors (for cross-origin requests)
 - jsonwebtokens (for authentication)
 - firebase-admin (for firebase authentication)
 - mysql2 (mysql driver)
-- concurrently (for running multiple scripts)
-- nodemon (for auto-restart server)